-Story and Photos by Linda Kissam
+Story by Linda Kissam

 The small Southern town of Lynchburg, Virginia is steeped in rich history.
 Much of that history can be revealed by visiting the Old City Cemetery which is located in the very heart of Lynchburg.
 I sense some eye rolling out there and a sarcastic note or two of “Really…?” is ringing in my ears.
 I know.
 Cemeteries are considered by many to be eerie places, full of ghosts and bad memories, but I find them sort of fascinating – especially the ones that are loved and supported by the local community.
 By reading old grave markers, you can find out so much about family lineage and how old or young people were when they passed away, or even how a society tended to treat its citizens.